-For the year ended December 31, 2021, our last completed fiscal year:
+For the year ended December 31, 2022, our last completed fiscal year:

-- the median of the annual total compensation of all of our company's employees (based on the annual total compensation of the previously determined median employee), other than our CEO, was \$82,555; and - the annual total compensation of our CEO, as reported in the Summary Compensation Table presented elsewhere in this proxy statement, was \$3,929,843.
+- the median of the annual total compensation of all of our company's employees, other than our CEO, was \$72,350; and - the annual total compensation of our CEO, as reported in the Summary Compensation Table presented elsewhere in this proxy statement, was \$5,142,001.

-Based on this information, for 2021, the ratio of the annual total compensation of Mr. Scapa, our CEO, to the median of the annual total compensation of all employees other than our CEO, was 47.6 to 1.
+Based on this information, for 2022, the ratio of the annual total compensation of Mr. Scapa, our CEO, to the median of the annual total compensation of all employees other than our CEO, was 71 to 1.

-For purposes of calculating the above-referenced 2021 pay ratio, we used the same median employee that was identified in 2019, as we determined that there have been no changes in our employee population or employee compensation arrangements in 2021 that we believe would result in a significant change to our pay ratio.
-Excluded from our calculations are approximately 106 employees who became Altair employees in fiscal year 2021 due to the business acquisitions of World Programming Limited and S-Frame Software, Inc. In 2019, to identify the median of the annual total compensation of all our employees, as well as to determine the annual total compensation of our "median employee" and our CEO, we took the following steps:
+Excluded from our calculations are approximately 147 employees who became Altair employees in fiscal year 2022 due to the business acquisitions of Cassini Systems Private Limited, Powersim Inc., Gen3D Ltd., Concept Engineering GmbH ASIC-und Softwaretechnologie, and RapidMiner, Inc. and its subsidiaries.
+To identify the median of the annual total compensation of all our employees, as well as to determine the annual total compensation of our "median employee" and our CEO, we took the following steps:

-1. We determined that as of December 31, 2019, our employee population consisted of approximately 3,495 employees, approximately 39% of which are located in the U.S. Our employee population consisted of our full-time, part-time, contract and temporary employees.

-2. To identify the "median employee" from our employee population, we compared the on-target compensation, substantially comparable to the W-2 Box 5 earnings, of all of our 1,373 United States employees and comparable earnings of our employees employed outside of the United States.

-3. We identified our median employee using the above-mentioned earnings as our compensation measure, which was consistently applied to all our employees.
-In making our determination, we annualized the compensation of approximately 773 full-time and part-time employees who were hired by us during 2019 but did not work for us for the entire year.
+- 1. We determined that as of December 31, 2022, our employee population consisted of approximately 3,364 employees, approximately 31% of which are located in the U.S. Our employee population consisted of our full-time, part-time, contract and temporary employees. - 2.
+To identify the "median employee" from our employee population, we compared the on-target compensation, substantially comparable to the W-2 Box 5 earnings, of all of our 1,032 United States employees and comparable earnings of our employees employed outside of the United States. - 3.
+We identified our median employee using the above-mentioned earnings as our compensation measure, which was consistently applied to all our employees.
+In making our determination, we annualized the compensation of approximately 551 full-time and part-time employees who were hired by us during 2022 but did not work for us for the entire year.

-We have combined all of the elements of such employee's compensation for 2021 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$82,555.
-With respect to the annual total compensation of our CEO, we used the amount reported in the 2021 "Total" column of the Summary Compensation Table included in this proxy statement.
+We have combined all of the elements of such employee's compensation for 2022 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$72,350.
+With respect to the annual total compensation of our CEO, we used the amount reported in the 2022 "Total" column of the Summary Compensation Table included in this proxy statement.